This Loaded Chicken Ranch Pasta Salad Recipe has been sponsored by Hidden Valley® and Glad®. All thoughts and opinions are my own.

 - 3 cups broccoli florets

-- 2 tbsp Hidden Valley® Ranch Salad Dressing and Seasoning Mix
+- 2 tablespoon Hidden Valley® Ranch Salad Dressing and Seasoning Mix

 - 1 small red onion - diced